-- (iii) Full Weekend Call Shifts that are In-Hospital Call shall be scheduled on a one (1) weekend in four (4) basis.
-Full Weekend Call Shifts that are Out of Hospital Call shall be scheduled on a one (1) in three (3) basis. - (iv) The following rules apply to 20.02(b)(i) (iii) above: - (A) For further increases in days on service, the maximum number of call during the period will be determined by dividing the number of days.
-For example, for one-in-four (1:4) it would be the total number divided by four (4), and for one-in-three (1:3) it would be the total number divided by three (3).

-- (B) The maximum averaging period is three (3) months even when the rotation is longer than three (3) months. - (v) Pregnancy If recommended in writing by their treating physician, midwife or nurse practitioner, pregnant Residents shall not be scheduled for call after the twenty-fourth week of gestation.
-If a Resident is relieved of call as a result of this provision she shall not, post-pregnancy, be required to make up the call that was missed.
+- (iii) Weekend Call shifts that are In-Hospital Call shall be scheduled on a one (1) in four (4) basis.
+Weekend Call shifts that are-Out of-Hospital Call shall be scheduled on a one (1) in three (3) basis. - (iv) The following rules apply to 20.02(b)(i) (iii) above: - (A) For further increases in days on service, the maximum number of call during the period will be determined by dividing the number of days.
+For example, for one-in-four (1:4) it would be the total number divided by four (4), and for one-in-three (1:3) it would be the total number divided by three (3). - (B) The maximum averaging period is three (3) blocks even when the rotation is longer than three (3) blocks. - (v) Pregnancy If recommended in writing by their treating physician, midwife or nurse practitioner, pregnant Residents shall not be scheduled for call after the twenty-fourth week of gestation.
+If a Resident is relieved of call as a result of this provision they shall not, post-pregnancy, be required to make up the call that was missed. - (vi) If scheduled for a combination of In-Hospital Call and Out-of-Hospital Call, the Resident shall be scheduled on a maximum one-in-three (1:3) basis, consistent with Article 20.02 (b)(ii). - (c) Call schedules shall include the following information: - Hospital name; - Service; - Call period; - Resident name; - Type of call (in-hospital or out-of-hospital); - Vacation, lieu days, and other scheduled leaves; - Weekends and statutory holidays clearly identified; - Contact information for the scheduler; - Contact information for on-call staff; and - Date and time the schedule was made.